-When the ISO and multiple aggregators make foresighted decisions, it is difficult to obtain the optimal foresighted strategies for two reasons.
-First, the information is decentralized.
-The total cost depends on the generation cost functions (e.g. the speed of wind for wind energy generation, the amount of sunshine for solar energy generation), the status of the transmission lines (e.g. the flow capacity of the transmission lines), the amount of electricity in the energy storage, and the demand from the customers, all of which may change due to supply and demand uncertainty.
+In this paper, we design the optimal foresighted EPP strategy in the presence of energy storage, and show that the resulting strategy significantly outperforms the myopic EPP strategies.
+However, the optimal foresighted EPP decisions are difficult to make, becuase of the decentralized information in the system.
+Specifically, the total cost of the system depends on the generation cost functions (e.g. the speed of wind for wind energy generation, the amount of sunshine for solar energy generation), the status of the transmission lines (e.g. their capacity), the amount of electricity in the energy storage, and the demand from the customers, all of which may change due to supply and demand uncertainty.
 However, none of the entities knows all the above information: the ISO knows only the generation cost functions and the status of the transmission lines, and each aggregator knows only the status of its own energy storage and the demand from its own customers.
-Hence, the DSM strategy needs to be decentralized, such that each entity can make decisions solely based on its locallyavailable information.
-Second, the aggregators are coupled in a complicated way that is unknown to them.
-Specifically, each aggregator's purchase affects the prices, and thus the payments of the other aggregators.
-However, the price is determined by the ISO based on the generation cost functions and the status of the transmission lines, neither of which is known to any aggregator.
-Hence, each aggregator does not know how its purchase will influence the price, which makes it difficult for the aggregator to make the optimal decision.
+Yet, each entity's local information influences its decisions, and hence influences the others' costs in the future.
+This is in sheer contrast with myopic EPP, in which the decentralized information does not affect the decision making very much: the aggregators purchase energy just enough to serve the demand without worrying about the future shortfalls and price fluctuations, and the ISO procures energy to minimize the current cost without worrying about the future demand.

-To overcome the difficulty resulting from information de-

-Interaction Energy storage Time horizon Foresighted Aggregators Supply uncertainty Demand Uncertainty [1][2] Aggregator-Customer No 1 day No Single No No [3] Aggregator-Customer No 1 day No Single No Yes [4] ISO-Aggregator No 1 day No Multiple No No [5] ISO-Aggregator No 1 day No Multiple Yes No [6] ISO-Aggregator Yes 1 day No Multiple No No [7][8] ISO-Aggregator Yes 1 day No Multiple Yes Yes [9][10] ISO-Aggregator Yes Infinite Yes Single No Yes [11][12] ISO-Aggregator Yes Infinite Yes Single Yes Yes Proposed ISO-Aggregator Vec Infinite Ves Multiple Ves Vec centralization and complicated coupling, we propose a decentralized DSM strategy based on conjectured prices.
-Specifically, each aggregator makes decisions based on its conjectured price, and its local information on the status of its energy storage and the demand from its customers.
-Since the price is determined based on the generation cost functions and the status of the transmission lines, which is only known to the ISO, the aggregators' conjectured prices are determined by the ISO.
-We propose a simple online algorithm for the ISO to update the conjectured prices based on its local information, and prove that by using the algorithm, the ISO obtains the optimal conjectured prices under which the aggregators' (foresighted) best responses minimize the total cost of the system.
+To overcome the difficulty resulting from information decentralization, we propose a decentralized EPP strategy based on conjectured prices.
+Specifically, each aggregator makes decisions based on its conjectured price and its local information on the status of its energy storage and the demand from its customers.
+Since the energy price is usually determined based on the generation cost and the status of the transmission lines, the conjectured prices are determined by the ISO.
+We propose a simple online algorithm for the ISO to update the conjectured prices based on its local information, and prove that by using the algorithm, the ISO obtains the optimal conjectured prices under which the aggregators' (foresighted) best responses minimize the total system cost.